 Students must also complete 27 additional credits in art history courses.
 Up to six of these credits may be taken outside the Art Department with permission of the deputy chairperson for graduate art history.
 During the first two years, a minimum of one course each term is required unless waived by the deputy chairperson for graduate art history.
 Within the first year, students must pass an introductory examination to determine their general knowledge of art history.
 Students must submit a thesis of publishable quality acceptable to the Art Department.
 Information about requirements for the thesis is in the section "Academic Regulations and Procedures" of the Graduate Bulletin.
 Students must pass a reading examination in French, German, Italian, or Spanish.
 Courses in the Art Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the deputy chairperson for graduate art history.
 Recommendations Students are encouraged to audit courses in related fields in other departments.
 To gain experience in college-level teaching, students may work with the instructor of an undergraduate course in their area of concentration; collaboration is encouraged in preparing lectures, making up exams, and reading papers.
-M.F.A. degree program in art HEGIS code 1002; SED program code 02016 Students choose as an area of concentration one of the following subject areas: Drawing and painting, sculpture, printmaking, photography, or digit art.
+M.F.A. degree program in art HEGIS code 1002; SED program code 02016 Students choose as an area of concentration one of the following subject areas: Drawing and painting, sculpture, printmaking, photography, or art.
 They also take courses in other areas of concentration and in art history.
-Periodically, their work is formally reviewed by the full studio faculty who also visit their studios individually for informal critiques.
-Matriculation requirements Applicants must offer at least 36 credits in studio art and art history courses including a well-balanced distribution of credits in two-dimensional and three-dimensional art acceptable to the Art Department.
-Applicants must submit directly to the Art Department a selection of work emphasizing their intended area of concentration before February I fo Fall admission.
+Periodically, their work is formally reviewed by the full studio facu who also visit their studios individually for informal critiques.
+Matriculation requirements Applicants must offer at least 36 credits in studio art and art history courses including a well-balanced distribution of credits in two-dimensional three-dimensional art acceptable to the Art Department. l and Applicants must submit directly to the Art Department a selection of work emphasizing their intended area of concentration before February Fall admission.
 The work should be submitted through the program's Web site, http://artmfa.brooklyn.cuny.edu, following the instructions on the Web site.
 Applicants must also submit a completed application to the Brooklyn College Division of Graduate Studies.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
-Degree requirements Forty-eight credits are required for the degree.
+General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin. n Degree requirements Forty-eight credits are required for the degree.
 Students must complete Art 7210X, 7220X, 7910X, 7920X, 7940G, 7950G, and 7951G.
 Art 7940G, 7950G, and 7951G must be taken in sequence, usually beginning in the first semester of matriculation.
 Students must also complete 18 additional credits in studio art courses, internship, independent study electives, or other electives outside the department.
 Students must also complete nine additional credits in art history courses.
 Art 7198G may be repeated for credit.
-Independent creative work developed in Art 7940G, 7950G, and 7951G must culminate in a final exhibition with accompanying artist's statement about the work.
-Courses in the Art Department offered toward the degree must be 7000-level courses.
+Independent creative work developed in Art 7940G, 7950G, and 7951G must culminate in a final exhibition with accompanying artist's statem about the work. ent Courses in the Art Department offered toward the degree must be 7000-level courses.
 The program of study must be approved by the deputy chairperson for graduate studio art.
 Charles G. Shaw Awards For distinction in painting, the Art Department grants awards each term to a number of graduate students matriculated in the M.F.A. program.
-CUNY Ph.D.
+Advanced certificate in museum education HEGIS code 0899; SED program code 36517 Matriculation Requirements Matriculation in the Masters in Art History program (30 credits) Degree Requirements Twelve credits are required for the certificate in addition to the thirty credits required for the MA in Art History.
+Students must complete Art 7184G and Art 7185G.